sandramsc/15-Days-DevOps-Challenge/README.md

     <td>Video Series</td>
     <td>
       <ul>
         <li>Complementing the blog posts, a video series that takes you on a storytelling journey through the DevOps world was created.
 These videos serve as a fun and engaging way to solidify understanding of the topics discussed each day.
 They follow the Feynman technique, where complex ideas are made accessible through relatable narratives.
-(This video series is my "talking to a rubber duck" moments)</li>
+(This video series is my "talking to a rubber duck 🦆 " moments)</li>
       </ul>
     </td>
   </tr>